Alspirid/Lounge-search/README.md

 The placement of the feature makes it available throughout the user experience; thus, making it a valuable asset to any LoungeSearcher.

 ![](app/assets/images/lounge-search-1.gif)

+This feature builds on its functionality in the show page for a particular neighborhood.
+As there may be hundreds of hosts in a particular area, it it can be difficult to find someone who meets your distinct needs.

+This was accomplished by building a search function in the backend of the location models.
+This function was built using the PostgresSQL.

+    def self.search(term)
+       Location.where("area ILIKE :term", term: "%#{term}%")
+    end